Incorporate these foods into your diet to add some tasty, heart-healthy nutrition!

 A serving of one cup of chickpeas has 14.5 g of complete protein and 12.5 g of fiber.
 This cup-sized serving is also packed with micronutrients - it’s a good source of thiamin, vitamin B6, potassium, and zinc, and an excellent source of folate, iron, magnesium, phosphorus, copper, and manganese!

 Garlic is more than just a flavorful addition in your cooking!
-Garlic has been hailed for millennia for its medicinal properties, likely attributed to its sulfuric compounds.
+Garlic has been hailed for millennia for its medicinal properties, likely attributed to its sulfuric compounds, like allicin.
+More recent studies have and are further exploring garlic as a functional food.
+Constituents of garlic are known to be effective in reducing inflammation, lowering blood pressure, anti-tumor effects, and antibacterial effects.

 Mince garlic and add it to savory dishes for some added flavor!